-Microneedling - Also known as collagen induction therapy, microneedling is a minimally invasive revitalization treatment that involves using fine needles to create hundreds of tiny, invisible puncture wounds in the top layer of the skin, which stimulates the body's natural wound healing processes, resulting in cell turnover and increased collagen and elastin production.
-In January 2018, the Company introduced Secret RF product, a RF fractional microneedling system that helps deliver tailored energy to improve fine lines, wrinkles, and scars from the inside out.
+RF Microneedling - Also known as collagen induction therapy, microneedling is a minimally invasive revitalization treatment that involves using fine needles to create hundreds of tiny, invisible puncture wounds in the top layer of the skin, which stimulates the body's natural wound healing processes, resulting in cell turnover and increased collagen and elastin production via hemostasis and tissue coagulation.
+In January 2018, the Company introduced Secret RF product, a RF fractional microneedling system.
+In 2020, the Company released the Secret PRO, which included the dual modality treatment options of RF microneedling and $CO_2$ laser.